minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

 Overview
 --------

-To upgrade to a :minio-release:`RELEASE.2022-10-29T06-21-33Z` or later, those who were using the `standalone` or `filesystem` deployment modes must create a new :ref:`Single-Node Single-Drive <minio-snsd>` deployment and migrate settings and content to the new deployment.
+To upgrade to the :minio-release:`RELEASE.2022-10-29T06-21-33Z` or later release, those who were using the `standalone` or `filesystem` deployment modes must create a new :ref:`Single-Node Single-Drive <minio-snsd>` deployment and migrate settings and content to the new deployment.

 This document outlines the steps required to successfully launch and migrate to a new deployment.